MSA-API-Management/AutoGuard/README.md

 # AutoGuard
 AutoGuard is a tool that automatically detects breaking changes of REST APIs in services developed with the popular Java Spring Boot framework.

+We provide an example project with AutoGuard set up [on GitHub](https://github.com/MSA-API-Management/AutoGuard-example-project) and a demonstration video [on YouTube](https://www.youtube.com/watch?v=3qeWIVfMvWE).

 ## GitHub action
 The action uses AutoGuard-gen (currently implemented with [AutoOAS](https://github.com/MSA-API-Management/AutoOAS-action)) and [AutoGuard-diff](https://github.com/MSA-API-Management/AutoGuard-diff-action) to find breaking REST API changes in Java Spring Boot web services.